 Assessing conductor size is entirely dependent on the electrical configuration and the load that the conductor must take.
-For example, an above-ground bonding conductor serves to transfer current with minimal voltage drop, from A to B. A directly buried conductor has an additional purpose, that of leaking the fault current/voltage into the local geology (as part of an electrode).
+For example, an above-ground bonding conductor serves to transfer current with minimal voltage drop, from A to B. A directly buried conductor has an additional purpose.
+That of leaking the fault current or voltage into the local geology (as part of an electrode).

 When considering Lightning, the same conductor above might also see a high-frequency component and which will impose yet another requirement.

 In IEEE-std80 Guide for Safety in AC Substation Grounding, section 11 – states the basic requirements are: